Kurizaki/Kurizaki/README.md

 Welcome to my GitHub profile!
 I'm a passionate Computer Science Student from Switzerland with a keen interest in application development.
 Thank you for taking the time to visit.

-## 💼 Skills and Technologies
+## 💼 Skills and Technologies I've worked with

 - Programming Languages:
+  -C#
+  -Python
+  -C++
+  -
 - Tools & Technologies:
 - Databases:
 - Other: